Sports engineering: History

-One of the earliest instances of the application of scientific principles in sports context occurred in 1671 when English mathematician Isaac Newton wrote a letter to German theologian and natural philosopher Henry Oldenburg regarding a tennis ball’s flight mechanics.
+One of the earliest instances of the use of scientific principles in sports context occurred in 1671 when English mathematician Isaac Newton wrote a letter to German theologian and natural philosopher Henry Oldenburg regarding a tennis ball’s flight mechanics.
 In the following centuries, German scientist Heinrich Gustav Magnus further examined Newton’s analysis and applied Newtonian theories to the spinning properties of balls.
 Around 1760, in the midst of the Industrial Revolution, sports engineering was further explored with the acceleration of the manufacturing of sports equipment.
 During this stage, the manufacturers recognized an increase in sales being directly related to better quality of equipment.
-As a result, experimentation started to explore new designs and materials for enhanced athletic performance.
+As a result, experimentation started to explore new designs and materials for greater athletic performance.

 In modern times, sports engineers, such as Howard Head, applied engineering principles to sports equipment.
-After finding traditional snow skis to be too heavy, Head developed a lighter, more flexible skis in 1947.
+After finding traditional snow skis to be too heavy, Head developed lighter, more flexible skis in 1947.
 He used his knowledge from the aircraft industry to create skis with a metal-sandwich construction.
 After 40 iterations and 3 years, he released his skis commercially, and they soon set the standard for skis.
 Today, his skis are widely known and recognized under the brand Head, with Head Sportswear International, and the Head Ski Company.
 Head also developed the Prince Classic tennis racquet.
 He created a much lighter design, with a bigger frame supporting off-center hits, and a grip that did not twist in players' hands.
 As with his skis, Head's oversized racquets were embraced by top athletes in the sport.

-In 1998, the International Sports Engineering Association (ISEA) was established and the journal “Sports Engineering” was published.
-In 1999, the first international sports engineering conference was organized by Steve Haake called “The International Conference on the Engineering of Sports” in Sheffield, England.
+In 1998, the International Sports Engineering Association (ISEA) was established and the journal Sports Engineering was published.
+In 1999, the first international sports engineering conference was organized by Steve Haake called The International Conference on the Engineering of Sports in Sheffield, England.
 The conference brings world-leading researchers, sports professionals, and industry organizations together to celebrate the profession, showcasing innovations in both research and industry.

+Sports engineering has become an important sub-discipline in modern engineering.
+The optimization of athlete-equipment interaction and the importance of technology for safety and performance, and therefore success have grown ever since.
+The Speedo LZR Racer, as a very prominent example, is a swimsuit developed in collaboration with NASA researchers and engineers and launched 2015.
+Sports engineers tested different materials and coatings in a wind tunnel to reduce drag and optimized stability and mobility by using layering and joining techniques specific to particular body parts.
+The LZR Racer was able to reduce skin friction drag by 24% compared to Speedo’s previously most advanced suit, resulting in several new world records.
+Inventions like this present sports engineering as a field of potential and have popularized it as a discipline of very tangible developments.